filterpaper/filterpaper.github.io/qmk/workflow.md

 ![workflow3](workflow3.png)

-# Create A Workflow File
+# Create a Workflow file

 Back in the `/ qmk_keymap` repository page, press the period (`.`) key.
 The [github.dev](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) web-based VS Code editor will be loaded.
 This interface is where you can edit and commit code directly to GitHub.